mattiasu96/CodingToolsProject/README.md

 As shown in the figure, it's composed by two main elements:
 1. **Notes pad**: the colored pad on the right shows all the notes placed at vertical interval of fifth (musical interval), this allows (as explained later in the readme) to show **geometric patterns** of chords. <br />  This part is also responsible for triggering sound events: overing over a **_hexagonal cell_** will generate a sound with the corresponding note of the **_cell_**.
-2. **Chords matrix**: the grey colored matrix on the left shows a dictionary of many different type of chords.
-Selecting a chords will light up the corresponding **_hexagonal cell_** containing all the notes of the selected chord
+2. **Chords matrix**: the grey colored matrix on the left shows a dictionary of many different type of chords. <br /> Selecting a chords will light up all the **_hexagonal cells_** containing the notes of the selected chord

 To start the code:
 1) Access the repository with App.js file and run on windows CMD "Node app.js".